kattavvenkatesh/todaytixEncounterTickets/README.md

 2. **Browser Compatability** - Kindly use Chrome Latest Version (102.0.5005.63)
 3. **JDK** - 17
 4. **Improvements** -
--Calcaulate the screen resolution after that take the mid point of the screen then hover on the screen to select the Seats -Improve OS and Brwosers compatability
+• Calcaulate the screen resolution after that take the mid point of the screen then hover on the screen to select the Seats
+• Improve OS and Brwosers compatability